Healthcare Campus: Virtua Voorhees Hospital, Voorhees

 - Maintenance of the green infrastructure and stormwater management measures is undertaken by Virtua’s facility management group with the assistance of contract service providers.

-- Maintenance for the green roofs is minimal and includes regular inspections to ensure the plant material is in good condition and an occasional watering during extended periods of hot, dry weather.
+- Maintenance for the green roofs is minimal and includes regular inspections to ensure that the plant material is in good condition and occasional watering is provided during extended periods of hot, dry weather.

-- With extensive “no mow” meadow type landscaped areas, regular lawn mowing services are more limited than is required by traditional lawn areas.
+- With extensive “no mow” meadow-type landscaped areas, mowing services are limited compared to traditional lawn areas.

-- Water quality treatment is provided with nonstructural measures so there is no need or cost for periodic removal of oils, trapped solids, and cartridge replacement as is the case with structural manufactured treatment devices.
+- Water quality treatment is provided with nonstructural measures, so there is no need or cost for periodic removal of oils, trapped solids, and cartridge replacement as required by structural manufactured treatment devices.

-- The recharge basins, constructed wetlands, wet pond, and vegetated swales all require minimal annual maintenance at little cost other than would be required for any typical landscaping contract.
+- The recharge basins, constructed wetlands, wet pond, and vegetated swales all require minimal annual maintenance at a cost comparable to any typical landscaping contract.